dita-community/dita-utilities/README.md

 Renames maps to make all filenames unique and add title-only topics for submap titles.

-Code is under src/xslt/map-to-map-transform
+Code is under `src/xslt/map-to-map-transform`

 XSLT runtime parameters:

 * outputPath: The output directory to use.
-Must be specified
+Must be specified.
 * namePrefix: Prefix to use for generated names.
 Must be specified.

 Filter Attributes XQuery Module
 -------------------------------

-XQuery update script to remove
-@domains and @class attributes from DITA documents.
+XQuery update script to remove @domains and @class attributes from DITA documents.

 To set up an Oxygen transform: